-Project Managers: Dr Jarlath Killeen (TCD) and Dr Florina Tufescu (CRILA, Angers U)
+Project Managers: Dr Jarlath Kileeen (TCD) and Dr Florina Tufescu (independent scholar, Sweden)

-Commissioning Editors: David Rose, The Oscholars general editor and Dr Aoife Leahy (independent scholar)
+Commissioning Editors: David Charles Rose, The Oscholars general editor and Dr Aoife Leahy (independent scholar, Dublin)

 1.2.
 Project goals/statement